 Non-Certified Plastic Shims (foils) provide a quick operational check of the instrument and they allow the user to perform practice measurements when placed over metal.
 They are not suitable for use with magnetic pull-off gauges.

 Zero plates are uncoated steel (1018 steel) or aluminum (6061-T6) disks.
 A zero plate is included with most coated metal sets.
-The first gage measurement is on a zero plate to verify that the gage measures zero correctly.
-Electronic gages can usually be adjusted to "0" if necessary.
+The first gauge measurement is on a zero plate to verify that the gauge measures zero correctly.
+Electronic gauges can usually be adjusted to "0" if necessary.
 A zero plate is also a convenient base onto which a plastic shim or polystyrene block can be placed for measurement.
 Plate Diameter: 38 mm (1.5")